Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Experiments

 \subsection{Data}

 We use the Lyft Prediction Dataset to train and validate our IL models.
-This is an urban driving dataset with diverse and complex traffic scenarios.
-Specifically, we use the 112h training dataset and randomly choose 2500 four-second scenarios from the validation dataset for evaluation.
-Both training and validation datasets are provided by Lyft.

 Both log-replay and generated critical scenarios are used in validation.
 In log-replay scenarios, the other agents are following their original trajectories.
 While in critical ones, the other agents are reactive and following the DRF policy, which controls their velocity profiles along their original trajectories.